-With the upcoming 2018 Election Day on November 8, to say that this election cycle has been more politically charged than most is an understatement at best.
+With the upcoming 2020 Election Day on November 3, to say that this year has been more politically charged than most is an understatement at best.
 So what happens when political discussions begin to (or maybe they already have) sneak into the workplace?
 Hopefully, nothing.
 Ideally the discussions remain just that—a civil discourse between employees, perhaps during their lunch hour.

-But with about one-quarter of employers from a SHRM study conducted earlier this summer already indicating that they were feeling this year’s election causing greater political volatility in their workplaces, it never hurts to know what your options are before the political discussions heat up too much and start to boil over.
+But with our country's civil unrest and division over things like the COVID-19 pandemic, it never hurts to know what your options are before the political discussions heat up too much and start to boil over.

 What mechanisms can employers use to limit politics in the workplace?

-According to the same SHRM study, 24% of employers have a formal, written policy on the books on political activities and 8% have an informal policy (unwritten).
-That leaves about two-thirds of employers who have no policy addressing political activities in the workplace.
+According to a recent ERC Member Poll of Northeast Ohio employers, 10% have a formal, written policy on the books on political expression in the workplace and 21% have one or more other policies that cover this topic.
+That leaves almost 70% of employers who have no policy addressing political expression in the workplace.
 In short, don’t feel badly if your organization doesn’t have a particular policy in place already, most don’t.
 However, in many cases, other types of policies about employee conduct may cover any blow-ups that might result from political discussions gone bad.

 For example, anti-harassment or even more general policies about conducting oneself in a “professional” or “non-disruptive” manner should help keep the peace.